make-software/casper-clarity/README.md

 ## Install

-You could use `yarn run bootstarp` to install all dependencies
+You could use `yarn run bootstrap` to install all dependencies

 ## Build